Please Keep Your Indoor Cats Indoors

 Your Cat Doesn’t Want To Be Outside Either

 Since as far back as I can remember, people have let their cats roam free claiming that the cat enjoys their freedom.
 The fact is that not only have cats been domesticated for thousands of years and prefer to be indoors but free-roaming cats have a shorter life expectancy than indoor cats.
 Besides that, indoor cats have a much higher quality of life than their outdoor counterparts.
 So, the only question I have is if you love your cat why would you want to add that kind of stress to their lives?
-Download this eye-opening report titled “The Great Outdoors Is No Place For Cats” and see why your feline companion does so much worse when left to roam outdoors.
+Read the post titled “The Great Outdoors Is No Place For Cats” and see why your feline companion does so much worse when left to roam outdoors.

 The Solution: The Cats Indoors!
 Education Campaign